mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 #### Importing modules

 Normally a script will start with `import` statments.
 The editor will autocomplete the modules which are available.
+Note: some modules may not autocomplete but still be available.

 ![{{ site.baseurl }}/images/ghpython-editor-import.png]({{ site.baseurl }}/images/ghpython-editor-import.png){: .img-center width="60%"}